navikco/kube-micro/README.md

 - It would also start the Kubernetes Pod for K8Dash UI Dashboard

+- It would also start the Kube Microservice Pods for admin & accounts

+- More Kube Microservice Pods can be added as required

 - Once the Command exits with success,
     - You should be able to execute any **kubectl** Commands